meonkeys/shb/Readme.md

 **THANK YOU**! ❤️🧡💛💚💙💜

-I need and appreciate your open, honest feedback.
-With your help this book will be better.
+Here's my book so far.
+I should say *our* book because after quite a bit of writing I'm learning that this shouldn't happen in isolation, it takes a team!
+I want *this* book to be good.
+You're an expert and I value your help.
+I will benefit greatly from your open, honest feedback.

 The review deadline is Nov 24, 2023.
 I'd like to publish by December 20.